Staying busy: Soldier earns Ranger tab, Airborne wings and Air Assault badge in 2022

 |0

-This work, Staying busy: Soldier earns Ranger tab, Airborne wings and Air Assault badge in 2022 [Image 2 of 2], by MAJ Robert Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Staying busy: Soldier earns Ranger tab, Airborne wings and Air Assault badge in 2022, by MAJ Robert Taylor, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Staying busy: Soldier earns Ranger tab, Airborne wings and Air Assault badge in 2022

 LEAVE A COMMENT